Logo

 2025-06-30David McClean

-Morris on The Conflict of Laws has for more than half a century been one of the leading titles on the conflict of laws, covering all the main aspects of the subject, also known as private international law.
+Morris on The Conflict of Laws has, for more than half a century, been one of the leading titles on the conflict of laws, covering all the main aspects of the subject, also known as private international law.
 It traces the development of the ideas and fundamental principles of the subject and examines the current practice of the English courts.

 The eleventh edition has been fully revised to incorporate the many developments in the field.
 Features of the new edition include: